Moosieus/blog/blog/read_books.md

 ---
-title: "Read Books"
+title: Read Books
-description: "ReadBooksReadBooksReadBooksReadBooksReadBooks."
+description: ReadBooksReadBooksReadBooksReadBooksReadBooks.
 ---
 You can acquire new skills and gain competency with technologies magnitudes faster compared to solely fumbling around with trial and error.